 Personal Activity Travel and Location Allocation Simulation

-HBA has developed and implemented a particular form of advanced disaggregate tour-based personal travel model system, called the Personal Activity Travel and Location Allocation Simulation, or ‘PATLAS’, in a number of jurisdictions, including the State of California, the San Joaquin Valley, and the Calgary Region, Edmonton Region and Province of Alberta.
+HBA has developed and implemented a particular form of advanced disaggregate activity-based, tour-based personal travel model framework, called the Personal Activity Travel and Location Allocation Simulation, or ‘PATLAS’, in a number of jurisdictions, including the State of California, the San Joaquin Valley, the Calgary Region, Edmonton Region and Province of Alberta.
 Because of the large size of some of these jurisdictions – up to 50 million people in future horizons – for practical use, PATLAS is focused on operational speed.

 The PATLAS framework is a disaggregate model, considering individual households and people from a synthetic population.
 There are four broad levels of decisions that are made; long term decisions that affect all aspects of travel, day pattern decisions that determine the activities an individual performs in the day, tour level decisions considering an entire tour and trip level decisions regarding specific trips.

 Long term decisions include driver’s license holding, household level auto ownership, work and school location (including work at home).
 They also include other similar long-term mobility decisions as appropriate for the region under study, including identifying workers who need their car at work, transit pass choice, household bicycle ownership and subsidized work parking provision.

 Day pattern decisions consider the role of the day – if the person goes to work, school, both, travels for other purposes or does not travel at all.
 Within these day roles, a holistic day pattern group is chosen that represents the principal dimensions of travel, such as the purpose, number and broad time period of tours, and then a specific day pattern of out-of-home activities is assigned to each person, producing trips and tours in a variety of activity purposes.